nicktgn/unity-humble-di/README.md

 ### Custom inspector with custom object picker

-Adding `InterfaceDependecies` field to your `MonoBehaviour` or `ScriptableObject` is the only thing that is required to enable custom serialization of interface fields and expose them in the inspector.
-Dependency fields support all the usual features like object picker and drag-and-drop of objects from Project or Scene views.
+Adding `InterfaceDependecies` field to `MonoBehaviour` or `ScriptableObject` is the only thing that is required to enable custom serialization of interface fields and expose them in the inspector.
+Dependency fields support all the usual features like object picker and drag-and-drop from Project or Scene views.
 If field value is set, clicking on the field will highlight the object in Project or Scene view (depending on where it came from).

 ![inspector](./Documentation~/inspector.png)